paypal/paypal-android/README.md

   "nonce": "..."
 }
 ```

-Insert `ACCESS_TOKEN` in the `CoreConfig` object to use in any of the modules.
+Use the `ACCESS_TOKEN` to create a `CoreConfig` object to use in any of the SDK modules.

-To know how to use each dependency of the SDK, go to any of the following:
+## Modules

+Each feature module has its own onboarding guide:

 - [Card](docs/Card)
 - [PayPalUI](docs/PayPalUI)
 - [PayPal Web Checkout](docs/PayPalWebCheckout)